Dentinal fluid transport - revolutionary theory of natural caries resistance and cariogenesis

 Dr. Steinman thankfully seems to have just done one experiment where he stressed a group of rats (by confining them in a narrow cage which allowed little movement).
 Comparing this group to another fed an identical diet, it was shown that the stressed animals developed higher rates of caries.
 He summarised it as tooth decay being more pronounced when the system is “sympathetic dominant”.

-Studying the effect of exercise on caries susceptibility, Dr. Steinman observed that when he placed two groups of rats on the same nutrient-deficient diet, the group that was exercised developed 4.8 carious lesions per animal while the non-exercised group developed a whopping 14.9.
+Studying the effect of exercise on caries susceptibility, Dr. Steinman observed that when he placed two groups of rats on the same nutrient-deficient diet, the group that was exercised developed 4.8 carious lesions per animal while the non-exercised group developed a whopping 14.9, i.e. more than three times as many.
 This result would indicate that exercise increased the dentinal fluid movement and/or quickly burned off the sugar circulating in the blood so it had no time to negatively affect the hypothalamus, the regulatory gland for dentinal fluid movement (see "How the fluid transport system mechanism works" below).

 Dr. Steinman also noted that circulatory problems due to illness or declining health impacted dentinal flow, causing flow stagnation and reversal.